 Surrey was immediately my first choice.
 I liked the feel of the University with its open spaces, but most importantly, I was really struck by the excellent nursing facilities on offer.
 The simulation suite looked like the ideal place to learn practical skills.

-I liked the format of my children’s nursing course as this ensured I had minimal academic work to complete whilst out on placements.
-This meant I could concentrate on one thing and have the time to learn as much as I could from my clinical mentors and healthcare colleagues.
+I liked the format of my children’s nursing course as it ensured I had minimal academic work to complete whilst out on placements.
+This meant I could concentrate on one thing at a time and have the time to learn as much as I could from my clinical mentors and healthcare colleagues.

 I found my tutors very open, friendly and supportive in lectures and seminars.
 They were always happy to answer questions about any of the topics studied and our assessments.
 During my second year, I went through a tough time and my course tutors and my personal tutor were a great support - I knew I could always contact any of them if I needed anything.

 The Clinical Simulation Suite was set up as small wards, so you got used to what hospitals felt like before going on a placement.
 It provided a safe place to learn skills, such as injections, and make mistakes, rather than doing it in front of patients on the wards.
 The use of actors for some of the sessions gave me a chance to interact with patients with a variety of needs.
 This was very challenging at times but an incredibly valuable experience, as you had the support of peers, tutors and the actors to work out what did and didn’t work.

 The majority of my clinical placements were based within the Western Sussex Hospitals NHS Foundation Trust, where I got to work in accident and emergency and on general paediatric wards, as well as working with a team of specialist community nurses and health visitors, seeing patients in their homes and at a local hospice.
 I also got the opportunity to do two placements at Great Ormond Street Hospital for Children, on the oncology day unit and the gastro-surgical ward.